 Information about a student's misconduct may come from a variety of sources including, but not limited to, reports from faculty, staff, students, departments (e.g., Housing and Residence Life, Department of Public Safety), law enforcement agencies, or community members.
 Other sources of information may include, but are not limited to electronic communications, photographs, social media, and audio or video recordings.

 The Dean of the School of Law is responsible for the overall oversight of rules and regulations regarding student discipline for misconduct and serves as the final appeal for student disciplinary decisions.
-The Assistant Dean for Student Life is primarily responsible for the operational details of the disciplinary process.
-The Assistant Dean for Student Life will review reports of misconduct and may conduct an investigation.
-If the Assistant Dean for Student Life considers the report, if accurate, to indicate a conduct violation, the incident will be heard through either an administrative hearing with the Assistant Dean for Student Life (or designee) or a hearing with the Faculty Student Life Committee.
+The Dean of Students is primarily responsible for the operational details of the disciplinary process.
+The Dean of Students will review reports of misconduct and may conduct an investigation.
+If the Dean of Students considers the report, if accurate, to indicate a conduct violation, the incident will be heard through either an administrative hearing with the Dean of Students (or designee) or a hearing with the Faculty Student Life Committee.

 When appropriate, some University policy violations may be addressed by other judicial bodies, including, but not limited to the Honor Board, Non-Academic Grievance Officer, or Seaver College Administrative Hearing/Student Disciplinary Committee.
 Violations that occur in the on-campus residential community will be investigated and adjudicated by Seaver College pursuant to Seaver College's Judicial Procedures (see the Seaver College Student Handbook, Judicial Procedures section).
-If conduct violates both residential community policies and the Code of Conduct, the Assistant Dean for Student Life, in his or her sole discretion, can participate, as a non-voting member, in the Seaver College disciplinary proceedings and can impose additional Code of Conduct sanctions based upon those proceedings.
-However, the Assistant Dean for Student Life reserves the right to pursue Code of Conduct violations in a separate proceeding pursuant to the procedures set forth below.
+If conduct violates both residential community policies and the Code of Conduct, the Dean of Students, in his or her sole discretion, can participate, as a non-voting member, in the Seaver College disciplinary proceedings and can impose additional Code of Conduct sanctions based upon those proceedings.
+However, the Dean of Students reserves the right to pursue Code of Conduct violations in a separate proceeding pursuant to the procedures set forth below.
 Sanctions imposed pursuant to the Seaver College Judicial Procedures can be appealed to the Seaver College Dean of Students (see the Seaver College Student Handbook, Judicial Procedures section).
-Sanctions imposed by the Assistant Dean for Student Life can be appealed as set forth below.
+Sanctions imposed by the Dean of Students can be appealed as set forth below.
 If students from different schools of Pepperdine University are involved in a Code of Conduct violation, the matter will be investigated and adjudicated by the school of the accused student.
 The Department of Public Safety works in cooperation with these offices in the reporting of violations and the conducting of investigations.

-When the violation is of a less serious nature and the misconduct would not result in suspension or dismissal, the student will generally attend an administrative hearing with the Assistant Dean for Student Life (or designee) to discuss the incident, the student's involvement in it, and any steps that must be taken or sanction imposed to resolve the matter.
+When the violation is of a less serious nature and the misconduct would not result in suspension or dismissal, the student will generally attend an administrative hearing with the Dean of Students (or designee) to discuss the incident, the student's involvement in it, and any steps that must be taken or sanction imposed to resolve the matter.
 Sanctions imposed as a result of an administrative hearing may be appealed to the Faculty Student Life Committee within ten days of the written notice of sanctions.

-If, after reviewing a report of misconduct, the Assistant Dean for Student Life (or designee) determines that the incident is deemed sufficiently serious, the incident will be submitted for hearing by the Faculty Student Life Committee.
-The Assistant Dean for Student Life (or designee) will chair the hearing but is not a voting member unless there is a tie vote.
+If, after reviewing a report of misconduct, the Dean of Students (or designee) determines that the incident is deemed sufficiently serious, the incident will be submitted for hearing by the Faculty Student Life Committee.
+A majority of the Committee must be present for the hearing.
+The Dean of Students (or designee) will chair the hearing but is not a voting member unless there is a tie vote.

 Before a hearing with the Faculty Student Life Committee, the student will be provided in writing with a summary of the behavior that allegedly violates particular provisions of the Code of Conduct.
 The notice will also include the date and time of the hearing, not less than five or more than fifteen calendar days after the student has been notified.
-The limits for scheduling hearings may be extended at the discretion of the Assistant Dean for Student Life.
+The limits for scheduling hearings may be extended at the discretion of the Dean of Students.

 Other than as outlined below, hearings need not adhere to formal rules of procedure or technical rules of evidence followed by courts of law.
 Hearings will be conducted according to the following guidelines:

-1. All procedural questions are subject to the final decision of the Assistant Dean for Student Life (or designee).
+1. All procedural questions are subject to the final decision of the Dean of Students (or designee).

 2. The hearing will normally be conducted in private.
-Admission of any person to the hearing will be at the discretion of the Assistant Dean for Student Life (or designee).
-The assistant dean may accommodate concerns for the personal safety, well-being, and/or fears of confrontation of the reporting party, accused student, and/or other witness during the hearing by providing separate facilities, and/or by permitting participation by telephone, video conferencing, written statement, or other means, where and as determined in the sole judgment of the Assistant Dean for Student Life to be appropriate.
+Admission of any person to the hearing will be at the discretion of the Dean of Students (or designee).
+The dean may accommodate concerns for the personal safety, well-being, and/or fears of confrontation of the reporting party, accused student, and/or other witness during the hearing by providing separate facilities, and/or by permitting participation by telephone, video conferencing, written statement, or other means, where and as determined in the sole judgment of the Dean of Students to be appropriate.

 3. Accused students may be assisted at hearings by an advisor.
 The advisor must be a current student, faculty, or staff member of the University who was not involved in the incident.
 The advisor cannot speak for the accused student.
 The role of the advisor is to accompany the student and advise him or her privately during the hearing process.

-4. Hearings will be chaired by the Assistant Dean for Student Life (or designee), and will proceed in the following manner:
+4. Hearings will be chaired by the Dean of Students (or designee), and will proceed in the following manner:

 a.
 Reading of the charges.